rbouckaert/transmission/doc/tutorial/README.md

 * threshold (Double): probability threshold below which edges will be ignored. (optional, default: 0.1)
 * partition (String): name of the partition appended to `blockcount, blockend and blockstart` (optional)
 * suppressSingleton (Boolean): do not show taxa that are not connected to any otehr taxa (optional, default: true)
+* colourByAge (Boolean): colour nodes in output by node age.
+All blacks if false (default true)
+* widthByPosterior  (Boolean), draw line between nodes with widths proportional to posterior support (default true)

 ## Transmission Tree Statistics